pipelinelabo/datalaiq-wiki/flows/editor.md

 # The Flow Editor

-Although the Gravwell flow editor can be intimidating at first glance, a few minutes' worth of experimentation and exploration should be enough to get started building flows.
+Although the DatalaiQ flow editor can be intimidating at first glance, a few minutes' worth of experimentation and exploration should be enough to get started building flows.
 This section will go through the various components of the UI, explaining each component.

 ```{note}
 If you're not yet familiar with the basic components of a flow (nodes, sockets, payloads), refer to the [top-level Flow documentation](flows) for an overview.
 ```

 Flows are managed through the Flows page, in the Automation section of the Main Menu.
-From there, you can start a new blank flow or instantiate one of the "starter flows" provided by Gravwell by clicking the "+" icon in the upper right.
+From there, you can start a new blank flow or instantiate one of the "starter flows" provided by DatalaiQ by clicking the "+" icon in the upper right.

 ![](create-flow.png)